dialog-fn/dialog-fn/README.md

 ### register HOC

-When you wrap a component using `register` HOC it will pass 4 props to control the dialog:
+createDialog returns a `register` HOC, it will pass 4 props to your custom dialog component:

 - isOpen: boolean
 - onClose: () => void